Iceman (Marvel Comics): Ultimate Marvel

 Professor X is later revealed to be alive and the X-Men return to the Xavier Institute, which is also when Iceman rejoins the X-Men line up.
 Jean Grey soon discovers that fellow X-Man, Colossus, is using a drug called Banshee to enhance his mutant abilities.
 The X-Men are highly against this, but Colossus manages to convince Rogue, Dazzler, Angel, Nightcrawler, and Cyclops to join him on his own X-Men team.
 Iceman remains on Professor X's drug-free X-Men and fights the Banshee enhanced X-Men.
 Xavier's X-Men win and the two teams combine again with nobody using drugs.

 The Ultimatum Wave hits the X-Men next killing several of the X-Men (Beast, Dazzler, and Nightcrawler).
 Magneto and the Brotherhood attack the world and Iceman helps the world's heroes fight them off.
 Most of the X-Men die, but Iceman (alongside Rogue, Storm, Colossus, and Jean Grey) is able to survive Magneto's attack.
 He is last seen demolishing the X-Mansion alongside Rogue and Jean Grey and burying the deceased X-Men in its place.
 He finds it hard to destroy their home, but he feels it to be the right thing to do now that Professor Xavier is dead.

 Later, Bobby Drake is kicked out of his home for being a mutant.
-With nowhere else to go, Kitty suggests to Peter Parkers' Aunt May that he move in with her, Peter, Gwen Stacy, and Johnny Storm (who also recently moved in their household).
-Aunt May agrees and enrolls Bobby at Midtown High under the guise of Bobby Parker, one of Peters' cousins and shaves his hair off to help keep his, Peter's and Johnny's secret identities safe.
+With nowhere else to go, Kitty suggests to Aunt May#Ultimate Marvel that he move in with her, Peter, Gwen Stacy, and Johnny Storm (who also recently moved in their household).
+May agrees and enrolls Bobby at Midtown High under the guise of Bobby Parker, one of Peter's cousins and shaves his hair off to help keep his, Peter's and Johnny's secret identities safe.

 Without knowing where to go after Peter's death, Bobby Drake asked Kitty Pride if Johnny could come with them searching for a place where to live and hide from authorities.
 They found the Morlock Tunnels where they live now and help mutants in danger.
 Firstly they rescued Rogue, who joined them, and later Jimmy Hudson (the son of Wolverine), came to them for help after escaping Stryker's imprisonment along with other mutants he freed.

-X-Men Fairy Tales

-In X-Men Fairy Tales #1, Iceman appears as a white wolf with icy breath named Kori (Japanese for ice).
-Before he is reached by Cyclops, he appears to have lost faith in friendship.

-X-Men: The End

-In X-Men: The End, Iceman appears as one of the instrumental characters in the defeat of Cassandra Nova and Khan and one of the few surviving X-Men.

-Old Man Logan

-In the "Old Man Logan" storyline, Iceman is among the X-Men who perish at the hands of Wolverine when he is tricked by Mysterio into believing his friends are super-villains attacking the mansion.